wpilibsuite/frc-docs/source/docs/software/dashboards/dashboard-intro.rst

 `FRC Web Components <https://github.com/frc-web-components/frc-web-components>`__ (Driver) - A web-based dashboard that can be installed as a standalone application, or as a JavaScript package for custom dashboard solutions.

 `Elastic <https://github.com/Gold872/elastic-dashboard>`__ (Driver) - simple and modern Shuffleboard alternative made by Team 353.
 It is meant to serve as a dashboard for competition but can also be used for testing.
-Featuring draggable and resizable card widgets and automatic IP retrieval from the FRC Driver Station
+It features draggable and resizable card widgets.

 `QFRCDashboard <https://github.com/binex-dsk/QFRCDashboard>`__ (Driver) - described as reliable, high-performance, low-footprint dashboard.
 QFRCDashboard has been specifically designed to use as few resources as possible.